RRRussell/MTPool/README.md

 To help you get started in modifying the baseline system to incorporate your new idea -- or incorporating parts of the baseline system's code into your own system -- we provide an overview of how the code is organized:

-1. [Baseline_models/X_CNN.py] - Code that defines how to use CNN to extract long-term trends.

-2. [Baseline_models/delta_X_CNN.py] - Code that defines how to use CNN to extract short-term fluctuations.

-3. [TripletNet.py] - The core PyTorch model code.
-If you want to change the overall structure of PFNet, it is recommended to start with this file.
+1. [Model.py] - The core PyTorch model code.
+If you want to change the overall structure of MTPool, it is recommended to start with this file.

-4. [utils.py] - Code containing data preprocessing and other operations.
-Note that if the model is PFNet, there will be some differences in the data interface from other conventional models.
+2. [utils.py] - Code containing data preprocessing and other operations.

+3. [layer.py] - Code that defines different pooling layers.

-5. [Optim.py] - Code related to the implementation of the optimizer, such as SGD, Adam, etc.
+4. [gnn_layer.py] - Code related to the implementation of the GNNs.

 6. [train.py] - The main driver script that uses all of the above and calls PyTorch to do the main training and testing loops.